TalAharon23/WhatsApp_Heatmap/README.md

 ## Description
 This project allows you to see and analyse your WhatsApp group chat in a prettier and concise way.
 I programmed with Python and used libraries as: Pandas, Seaborn, Matplotlib.
-Working with Python and these useful libraries combination with Git, has contributed to my knowledge and abilities.
+Working with Python and these useful libraries, in combination with Git, has contributed to my knowledge and personal abilities.
 In addition, this project made me intrested in Data Science and as a result of that i'll continue to learn and dive deeper into this subject.

 ## How to use?